 An initial QA test is still important because it assures the app likely won’t crash or have other big problems.
 Aside from that, smaller issues will usually be present that users will discover for themselves.
 After the first loop of feedback, you can contact the mobile app development company to ask them to fix those bugs.

 The mobile app testing process we use on mobile apps begins with a plan.
-This involves outlining what will be tested, such as the social media sharing capabilities, push notifications, login feature, etc. The plan will also describe the environment of where the testing will occur, the types of testing methods that will be done, and the overall procedure of the testing.
-Once QA team is done with testing, you will receive a document which describes all the bugs that were found and the problems they are causing.
+This involves outlining what QA team will test, such as the social media sharing capabilities, push notifications, login feature, etc. The plan will also describe the environment of where the testing will occur, the types of testing methods, and the overall procedure of the testing.
+Once QA team has done the testing, you will receive a document which describes all the bugs that they found and the problems they are causing.
 If you are afraid of getting QA testing because it will affect the cost of app development you don’t have to worry about it, at ANODA Mobile Development Agency you are not paying any extra for services provided by Quality Assurance team.

 The customer will receive the app from our QA team after :